ethyca/fides/docs/fides/docs/development/contributing_details.md

 ### Connecting to the database

-When you run `nox -s dev`, the database will be spun up in a Docker container with port `5432` exposed on localhost.
-You can connect to it using the credentials found in `.fidesops.toml`, e.g.
+When you run `nox -s dev`, the database will spin up in a Docker container with port `5432` exposed on localhost.
+You can connect to it using the credentials found in `.fides.toml`, e.g.

 - Hostname: `localhost`
 - Port: `5432`
-- Username: see `database.user` in `.fidesops.toml`
+- Username: see `database.user` in `.fides.toml`
-- Password: see `database.password` in `.fidesops.toml`
+- Password: see `database.password` in `.fides.toml`

 ### Alembic migrations